scuzzydude/asimov/asimov.md

 Timelessness is out maneuvering you by design.
 That is the offense of Hakeem Olajuwon.
 He is always going to beat you one-on-one.
 If you were big and real quick you could put some weight on Hakeem, push off his shot, that was your best hope.
 Contest it up high you were going to get called, and he was still going to get off a shot.
 You're big but not quick, forget about it.
 You stepped on the court with no help, you were beat.

 But a little guy, a guard like MJ?
 Please.
 Hakeem turns around he don't even know Mike is there.
 For you youngsters, it's like KD fifteen feet from the basket with a regular size guard on him.
 Automatic.
 Mike's only hope is to anticipate and jump first.
-Old-Man Mike, been cigar chomping and drinking it up with the big wigs, playing a little golf, counting money.
+Old-Man Mike, been cigar chomping and drinking it up with the big wigs, playing golf, counting money.
 He going to leap up and contest a *Dream Shake* from clean living, cleaning eating timeless wonder Hakeem Olajuwon?
-Old-man or not, he still looks like he could take on anybody in the NBA.
+Old-man or not, *The Dream* still looks like he could take on anybody in the NBA.

 Which man is basketball vanity, and which one is timeless genius?
 I think we could answer that question with a game of one-on-one.

 LBJ, I hope I've answered your question.
-As an engineer, when posed with question that is not clear from the available data, you propose an experiment to find the right answer.
+As an engineer, when posed with a question that is not clear from the available data, you propose an experiment to find the right answer.

 One last thought, if perhaps I've caused some sense of doubt in your heart with my answer.
 I believe that the GOAT is different for different people.
 Do you really believe MJ is the greatest basketball player?
 I mean, why in the world would you create a cartoon movie for children where you infer an actual living NBA player is the greatest player in the world if you didn't want to program children to believe that?
 Isn't it best for young children to choose their favorite based on what captures their heart?
 Should they believe in who they identify with and not who sells them shoes?
 Or should they just listen to Bugs Bunny?